Learning Shorthand - How to Take Faster Handwritten Notes

 Before digital audio recorders became widely used the process of writing in shorthand was basically an art that had to be learned, and to this day it is still being used by journalist, secretaries and many other professionals or students.

 It’ll be no surprise that many people will have taken to developing their own system.
+But, in many cases it is a necessary skill which can be really useful.

 Most people are not even aware that they are already using this type of messaging system on their text messages, on social media and why not make something out of it for you to practice for handwritten notes.